 Global knives feature a straight, double-edged wide blade, noticeably sharper than the beveled edges that are a standard for many Western and European kitchen knives.

 Global claims that its “straight edge results in a dramatically sharper knife which stays sharper longer.”

 In the illustration below, you can see the difference between straight and beveled edges.

 Global Classic and Global Ukon knives are sharpened to an acute angle of 15 degrees per side (30 degrees total), while SAI and NI knives have a 12.5-degree angle per side (25 degrees total).

 Global blades are hardened to between 56 and 58 on the Rockwell scale, which is an ideal rating for kitchen knives as it strikes a delicate balance between durability and edge retention.

-Unlike Wusthof and Zwilling, which offer several different knife collections, Global only has four—Classic, NI, SAI, and Ukon.
+Unlike Wusthof and Zwilling, which offer several different knife collections, Global only has three—Classic, SAI, and Ukon.

-While all four collections are impressive, the most popular, by far, is Global Classic (see on Amazon).
+While all three collections are impressive, the most popular, by far, is Global Classic (see on Amazon).

 With the Classic collection, you get the signature stainless steel handle, iconic slip-resistant dimples across the entire surface of the handle, razor-sharp straight edge, and convex blade profile.

 Are the other collections worth checking out?
 Absolutely.